munemshams/Finding-The-Golden-Era-of-Video-Games/README.md

 | **best_selling_games.csv**    | Output of query #1                 |
 | **critics_top_ten_years.csv** | Output of query #2                 |
 | **golden_years.csv**          | Output of query #3                 |

+**SQL Techniques Used**

+- Joining multiple tables

+- Conditional filtering

+- GROUP BY aggregation

+- AVG(), COUNT(), rounding

+- Ordering and sorting results

+- Computing column differences

+- Creating DataFrames directly from SQL queries

+- Exporting final outputs for external use

+**Interpretation of the Output**

+This project allows us to examine:

+✔ Which individual games achieved the greatest commercial success

+Helps identify blockbuster trends and strong publisher performance.

+✔ Which years critics rated highest

+Shows potential high-quality eras in gaming history.

+✔ When critics and users strongly agreed

+These “golden years” reflect times of widespread acclaim across audiences and reviewers.

+✔ Differences between critic and user perception

+The diff column highlights disagreement or alignment in tastes.